Reflection centralizers in Coxeter groups: The Coxeter diagram of

-In the final case, $J$ and $L$ are oddly joined and so are $L$ and $K$.
+In the final case, $A$ and $C$ are oddly joined and so are $C$ and $B$.
 We will apply a second rotation.
-Namely, let $\Theta'$ be the rotation around $\Theta(R_{KL})$ with $\Theta'\circ\Theta(F_K)$ in $H$ but not overlapping $\Theta(F_L)$.
-Then $\tildeK$ corresponds to $\Theta'\circ\Theta(F_K)$, and $[\tildeK,J]$ is the arrow meeting $[\tildeJ,K]$ in $\phi$; it corresponds to $\Theta'\circ\Theta(R_{JK})$.
-The angle between these arrows is the angle in $\R^3$ between $R_{JK}$ and $\Theta'\circ\Theta(R_{JK})$.
+Namely, let $\Theta'$ be the rotation around $\Theta(R_{B C})$ with $\Theta'\circ\Theta(F_B)$ in $H$ but not overlapping $\Theta(F_C)$.
+Then $\tildeB$ corresponds to $\Theta'\circ\Theta(F_B)$, and $[\tildeB,A]$ is the arrow meeting $[\tildeA,B]$ in $\phi$; it corresponds to $\Theta'\circ\Theta(R_{A B})$.
+The angle between these arrows is the angle in $\R^3$ between $R_{A B}$ and $\Theta'\circ\Theta(R_{A B})$.

 One can find these angles without computation.
-Consider the edges $E_J$, $E_K$ and $E_L$ of the spherical triangle defined by $F_J$, $F_K$ and $F_L$.
-In the three cases the desired angle is $\ell(E_J)$, $\ell(E_J)+\ell(E_L)$ and $\ell(E_J)+\ell(E_K)+\ell(E_L)$, where $\ell$ indicates length.
+Consider the edges $E_A$, $E_B$ and $E_C$ of the spherical triangle defined by $F_A$, $F_B$ and $F_C$.
+In the three cases the desired angle is $\ell(E_A)$, $\ell(E_A)+\ell(E_C)$ and $\ell(E_A)+\ell(E_B)+\ell(E_C)$, where $\ell$ indicates length.
 Drawing the tessellation of the sphere by $Y$'s chambers makes it easy to recognize which submultiple of $\pi$ this is.
 This justifies the entries in table~\ref{tab-of-dihedral-angles}.

-The table is complete because one can write down all possibilities for the spherical diagram on $J$, $K$ and $L$, with $J$ and $K$ evenly joined or unjoined since $[\tildeJ,K]$ is an arrow.
+The table is complete because one can write down all possibilities for the spherical diagram on $A$, $B$ and $C$; $A$ and $B$ should be evenly joined since $[\tildeA,B]$ is an arrow.
 The possibilities other than those in table~\ref{tab-of-dihedral-angles} are

 12pt